starcitizen-lug/knowledge-base/wiki/Troubleshooting/unexpected-behavior.md

 - If launching the game for the first time with a webcam plugged in, try unplugging the webcam, relaunching, then connecting it.

+## Game hangs at loading screen after clicking 'Launch'
+- If using a webcam, make sure V4L is installed (video 4 linux, package names may be similar to `v4l-utils`).
+If using V4L2 Loopback, try removing any loopback devices you have created.

 ## Black or white RSI Launcher window
 - Try editing the [launch script](/Tips-and-Tricks#how-to-edit-the-launch-script) to add the RSI Launcher flag `--in-process-gpu`.
 For example:
   ```